 Scripps Undergraduate Honors Program

-The Honors Program at Scripps Institution of Oceanography is offered for a limited number of students who have demonstrated excellence in the Earth Sciences major or the Marine Biology major.
+The Honors Program at Scripps Institution of Oceanography is offered for a limited number of students who have demonstrated excellence in the Earth Sciences major, Marine Biology major, or Oceanic and Atmospheric Sciences major.
 Students are eligible for admission to the Honors Program when they have:

-- Completed ninety units of courses including twelve units of upper-division course work in their major (Earth Sciences or Marine Biology).
+- Completed ninety units of courses including twelve units of upper-division course work in their major (Earth Sciences, Marine Biology, or Oceanic and Atmospheric Sciences).

 - Achieved a GPA of 3.3 overall and 3.5 in the major.